nbsfobxd/Ageing-workforce-effects-in-Dual-Resource-Constrained-Job-Shop-Scheduling/README.md

 # Ageing-workforce-effects-in-Dual-Resource-Constrained-Job-Shop-Scheduling

-Case A: 10 jobs
+Case A: 150 instances for 10 jobs processed in 10 shops

-Case B: 20 jobs
+Case B: 150 instances for 20 jobs processed in 10 shops

+Data foulder contains: